fsantanna/pingus/ceu/README.md

 (e.g., class `GroupComponent` [[![X]][cpp_groupcomponent_update]]).
 For the drawing subsystem, 50 files with around 300 lines of code (e.g., class `ArmageddonButton` [[![X]][cpp_armageddon_draw]]).
-The implementation in C++ also relies on dispatching hierarchy for `resize` callbacks, touching 12 files with around 100 lines of code (e.g., class `StartScreen` [[![X]][cpp_startscreen_resize]]).
+The implementation in C++ also relies on a dispatching hierarchy for `resize` callbacks, touching 12 files with around 100 lines of code (e.g., class `StartScreen` [[![X]][cpp_startscreen_resize]]).

-Most of this code is eliminated in Céu.
-Abstractions in Céu can react directly to the environment, not depending on hierarchies spread across multiple files.
+Most of this code is eliminated in Céu since abstractions can react directly to the environment, not depending on hierarchies spread across multiple files.

 <!--
 Many of these files mix dispatching with state manipulation,